1DWalker/srs-benchmark/parallel/README.md

-Requirements: Linux, or Windows with WSL and Docker.
+Requirements: Linux or Windows with WSL, and Docker.

 Prepare the dataset.